conorfi.com Smart,concise blogs

 – Questions to help guide you towards doing good as a tester, and future-proofing your career.

 Delivered: OnlineTestConf Spring 2021, Ministry of Testing Sarajevo Meetup.
-Scheduled for Romania Testing Conference 2022
+Romania Testing Conference 2022

 Slides: OnlineTestConf Spring 2021 Slides